dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

 What this table does is not that different than a typical IEEE 802.1d transparent bridge.
 This is basically the MAC address table of the OVS.
-Based on the destination MAC address of the flow OVS decides on which egress port (OF Port) the flow should be sent to.
+Based on the destination MAC address of the flow OVS decides which OF Port the flow should be sent to.

-Two registers, both of which mentioned in earlier sections, are used in each flow entry in this table.
+Each flow entry in this table sets two registers, both of which mentioned in earlier sections, will be explained here once again.

-- Reg1 is used to store the egress OF port ID of the flow, which will be used later on in Table 110 (L2ForwardingOut Table).
+- Reg1 is used to store OF port ID of the flow (the OVS port which the flow should be sent to).
+This register is set with the respective OF port ID based on the destination MAC address of the flow.
+This register which stores the OF port ID will be used later on in Table 110 (L2ForwardingOut Table).
 - Reg0[16] is used and it is set to "1" to indicate that the given flow has a matching destination address in this table, which is known to OVS, and it should be forwarded.

-The current flow matches the first flow entry in Table 80 (since the flow' s destination MAC address is 4e:99:08:c1:53:be).
+The current flow matches the first flow entry in (since the flow' s destination MAC address is 4e:99:08:c1:53:be).
 The actions in the first flow entry are as following :

 - set the reg1 register to Hex : 0x2.
-0x2 in hexadecimal corresponds to [2 x (16 to the power of 0) = 2.
-And "2" is the OF port id of antrea-gw0 interface on the OVS. (which can be verified in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) Worker 1 output).
+0x2 in hexadecimal corresponds to [2 x (16 to the power of 0)] = 2.
+And "2" is the OF port id of antrea-gw0 interface on the OVS. (which can be verified in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) Worker 1 output)
-- set the reg0[16] register to "1" (Hex : 0x1) .
+- set the reg0[16] register to "1" (Hex : 0x1)
 - hand over the flow to Table 90 by "resubmit(,90)"

 Hence next stop is Table 90.